zsparal/api-documentation/source/orders/status-changes.rst

 If the payment method supports authorizations, the consumer will authorize a payment when the order is created.
 If the authorization is successful, the order will have status ``authorized``.

-Each time a shipment is created, we will automatically execute a capture too.
+Each time a :doc:`shipment is created </reference/v2/shipments-api/create-shipment>`, we will automatically execute a capture too.
 The shipment can be for the whole order or for only a part of the order.
 Only the amount that is shipped will be captured.

 Paid
 ^^^^